GM says will shut five U.S. plants in January to adjust supply

-U.S. stocks eased off session highs in early afternoon trading on Monday but remained near record levels ahead of a speech by Federal Reserve Chair Janet Yellen.

-DETROIT General Motors Co (GM.N) will shut five U.S. auto assembly plants for varying durations in January, primarily to cut oversupply of sedans which have fallen out of favor among U.S. consumers.
+DETROIT (Reuters) - General Motors Co (GM.N) will shut five U.S. auto assembly plants for varying durations in January, primarily to cut oversupply of sedans which have fallen out of favor among U.S. consumers.

 GM confirmed on Monday information from sources at the United Auto Workers union who said that the five plants will shut.